環境応答研究室

 Photoinhibition and repair of photosystem II

-Photosystem II (PSII), a pigment-protein complex that converts light energy to chemical energy (Fig. 1), is sensitive to strong light.
-Inactivation of PSII by strong light is referred to as photoinhibition of PSII and is often associated with the suppression of the growth of photosynthetic organisms under strong light.
-Under strong light, reactive oxygen species (ROS) are abundantly produced in the photosynthetic machinery, causing oxidative stress.
+Photosystem II (PSII), a pigment-protein complex that converts light energy into chemical energy (Fig. 1), is sensitive to strong light.
+The light-induced inactivation of PSII is known as photoinhibition of PSII, which often suppresses the growth of photosynthetic organisms.
+Under strong light, the photosynthetic machinery produces abundant reactive oxygen species (ROS), leading to oxidative stress.

-We found that ROS accelerate the photoinhibition of PSII by inhibiting the repair of PSII.
-Furthermore, we found that ROS suppress the synthesis de novo of proteins that are required for the repair of PSII, such as the D1 protein, at the translational level.
-We are currently working on the molecular mechanism of the photoinhibition and repair of PSII with cyanobacteria, microalgae, and plants.
+We have discovered that ROS accelerate the photoinhibition of PSII by inhibiting the repair of PSII.
+Specifically, we found that ROS suppress the de novo synthesis of proteins essential for PSII repair, such as the D1 protein, at the translational level.
+Our current research focuses on the molecular mechanisms of PSII repair during photoinhibition in cyanobacteria, microalgae, and plants.

 光化学系IIの光阻害と修復

 Fig. 1.
 A schematic model of PSII.
-PSII comprises more than 20 different proteins, pigments, and lipids where the energy of sunlight is converted to chemical energy.
-During photosynthetic energy conversion, water is split to oxygen molecules, which have formed the oxygen layer that occupies 21% of the atmosphere and sustained the life of aerobic organisms including human.
+PSII is composed of more than 20 different proteins, along with various pigments and lipids.
+It's here that sunlight is converted into chemical energy through a process that splits water molecules, releasing oxygen.
+This oxygen has since formed the oxygen layer, which now makes up approximately 21% of the atmosphere and is vital for the respiration of all aerobic life, including humans.

 Oxidative injury and redox regulation of protein synthesis

-Thioredoxin was able to reactivate the oxidized EF-G and EF-Tu, suggesting that protein synthesis might be regulated by photosynthetic electron transport in a redox-dependent manner (Fig. 2).
-We are currently working on the mechanism of the redox regulation of protein synthesis as well as its physiological significance in cyanobacteria and plants.
+We found that thioredoxin can reactivate the oxidized EF-G and EF-Tu, suggesting that protein synthesis is regulated by photosynthetic electron transport in a redox-dependent manner (Fig. 2).
+We are currently investigating the molecular mechanism and physiological significance of this redox regulation of protein synthesis in both cyanobacteria and plants.

 Fig. 2.
 Relationship between photosynthesis and protein synthesis.
-Reducing power that is derived from photosynthetic electron transport reduces EF-G via thioredoxin (Trx) and activates protein synthesis, with the resultant enhancement of the repair of PSII.
-Strong light promotes the production of reactive oxygen species (ROS) and oxidation of EF-G, resulting in the suppression of protein synthesis and the repair of PSII.
+The reducing power generated by photosynthetic electron transport reduces the translational elongation factor EF-G via thioredoxin (Trx), thereby activating protein synthesis.
+This process, in turn, enhances the repair of PSII.
+Conversely, strong light exposure promotes the production of ROS, which oxidize EF-G. This results in the suppression of both protein synthesis and PSII repair.

 Strong-light acclimation and photoprotection of photosynthesis

-Photosynthetic organisms can enhance the tolerance of photosynthesis to strong light by acclimation to strong light.
-We found that the ability to repair PSII is enhanced, together with accumulation of specific carotenoids, during acclimation to strong light (Fig. 3).
+Photosynthetic organisms can enhance the tolerance of photosynthesis to strong light through acclimation to strong light.
+We found that the ability to repair PSII is enhanced, along with the accumulation of specific carotenoids, during this process (Fig. 3).

-We also found that the enhanced repair ability was associated with light-induced expression of EF-Tu, with the resultant activation of protein synthesis.
-We are currently working on the mechanism of strong-light acclimation of photosynthesis in cyanobacteria and plants.
+We also found that the enhanced repair ability is related to light-induced EF-Tu expression, which subsequently activates protein synthesis.
+We are currently investigating the mechanism of strong-light acclimation of photosynthesis in cyanobacteria and plants.

 Response and acclimation of photosynthesis to high temperature

-PSII is sensitive to high temperature and the thermal inactivation of PSII is often associated with thermal injury to the whole body of the organism.
-To cope with thermal injury, photosynthetic organisms can enhance the thermal tolerance of PSII via acclimation to moderately high temperatures.
+PSII is sensitive to high temperatures, and its thermal inactivation is often associated with heat injury to the entire organism.
+To cope with this, photosynthetic organisms can enhance the thermal tolerance of PSII by acclimating to moderately high temperatures.

-We found that specific proteins and the turnover of lipids are required for the enhanced thermal tolerance of PSII during acclimation to high temperatures.
-We are currently working on the functions of these proteins and lipids in high-temperature acclimation, with a goal of generating high-temperature-tolerant plants.
+We have found that specific proteins and lipid turnover are essential for the enhanced thermal tolerance of PSII during high-temperature acclimation.
+Our current research focuses on the functions of these proteins and lipids, with the aim of creating heat-tolerant plants.

 These membrane lipids undergo a fast metabolic turnover, especially under environmental stress.
-Recently, we have shown that the detachment of fatty acids bound to membrane lipids by lipases is important for the repair of damaged photosystem II under strong light.
-We are currently investigating how the metabolic turnover of membrane lipids is related to photosynthesis by using cyanobacterial and plant mutants deficient in lipase genes and by chemical biology methods in which chemically modified artificial lipid molecules are incorporated into cells.
+We have recently shown that the detachment of fatty acids from membrane lipids by lipases is crucial for repairing damaged PSII under strong light.
+We are now investigating the relationship between membrane lipid turnover and photosynthesis.
+To do this, we were using cyanobacterial and plant mutants with defective lipase genes, as well as chemical biology approaches where we incorporate chemically modified artificial lipid molecules into cells.

 Fig. 4.
 Lipids in photosystem II.